Neil Carroll

-Neil Carroll (born 21 September 1988) is an English footballer with Caernarfon Town.
+Neil Carroll (born 21 September 1988) is an English former footballer.

-Carroll joined Chester City as a junior, progressing to a professional contract.
+Carroll spent four years at the Liverpool Academy before he joined Chester City as a junior, progressing to a professional contract.
 He made his solitary Football League appearance for Chester in a 2–1 win at Macclesfield Town on 29 September 2007, starting the game in midfield.
 He was loaned to Leigh RMI under Steve Bleasdale in 2008 and was released by Chester at the end of the season.

 He joined Caernarfon Town in July 2008.